Discipline Stack

 Defeasance vs. Yield Maintenance in CRE Loans

-The two primary commercial real estate prepayment protection mechanisms — how defeasance substitutes Treasury collateral and how yield maintenance compensates the lender for lost yield.
+The two primary commercial real estate prepayment protection mechanisms: how defeasance substitutes Treasury collateral and how yield maintenance calculates the make-whole premium.

 Guaranteed Maximum Price (GMP) Construction Contracts